Yale-BIM/f21-assignments/assignment-3/README.md

 simulated moving object and publishes its position relative to the "base_footprint" frame of Shutter through the `/target` topic.

-2. Visualize the moving target in [rviz](http://wiki.ros.org/rviz).
+2. Visualize the moving target in [RViz](http://wiki.ros.org/rviz).
 Before running the launch script below, make sure that you are not running any other node in ROS.

     ```bash
     $ roslaunch shutter_lookat generate_target.launch
     ```

-    The launch script should then open rviz and display the robot and the moving target in front of it.
+    The launch script should then open RViz and display the robot and the moving target in front of it.
 The target should be displayed as a red ball.